Early Decision for High School Students

 - If you are accepted under an Early Decision plan, you must promptly withdraw the applications submitted to other colleges and universities and make no additional applications to any other university in any country.
 If you are an Early Decision candidate and are seeking financial aid, you need not withdraw other applications until you have received notification about financial aid.

 Early Decision admission decisions will be released between January 1 and January 15.
-Students who are not admitted under the Early Decision plan may be moved to Regular Freshman consideration.
+Students who are not admitted under the Early Decision plan may be moved to Regular First Year consideration.

 Financial Aid & Early Decision